BZoennchen/supercollider-book/_build/html/_sources/intro.md

 In the end, someone else might find valuable ideas in this book.
 Currently, I focus solely on [SuperCollider](https://supercollider.github.io/) and *sound design*.

-## Source Code

-The source code of the Jupyter-Book can be found inside one of [GitHub](https://github.com/BZoennchen/supercollider-book) repositories.
-The book is currently published using [GitHub-Pages](https://bzoennchen.github.io/supercollider-book/intro.html).

-## The Nature of an Online-Book

 I experiment with SuperCollider and other tools and write this book in my spare time.
 It is a hobby.
 Therefore, I will develop and update it over time.